Deeksha1118/Book-Record-Management/README.md

   >> user register
   >> subscription

-# This is a book record management APT Server/ Backend for the library system of records or manuals or books
+# This is a book record management API Server/ Backend for the library system of records or manuals or books

 # Routes and Endpoints(API)